cosmology-tech/chain-registry/packages/utils/README.md

 </p>

-This module provides utility functions for working with the data in the chain-registry, focusing on asset and chain data management within the Interchain ecosystem.
+This module provides utility functions for working with the data in the chain-registry, focusing on asset and chain data management within the interchain ecosystem.

 ## Installation